vpjaseem/collaboration/Webinars/Webex Calling/Webex_Calling_Webinar_Reference.md

 </p>

 ## Prerequisites
-- Install Zoom software and try to join from PC (mobile app will have limited experience)
+- Install [Webex App](https://www.webex.com/downloads.html) and try to join from PC (mobile app will have limited experience)
 - Basic understanding of Webex Control Hub
 - Basic Knowledge of CUBE (Dial-Peers, SIP)
 - Basic understanding of Cloud Computing (not mandatory)